Oswald Boelcke: Ace race continues

 On 3 March 1916, Boelcke was ordered to evaluate a new Eindecker prototype: his report pointed out shortcomings like inaccurately mounted guns and the limitations of its rotary engine.
 He also submitted a memorandum that criticized German use of airpower as "wretched".
-Boelcke became the first aviator to score 10 victories on 12 March; the following day, as Boelcke scored another, Immelmann scored one of the first double victories of the war to tie it up at 11 all.
-The dead heat lasted for a week; on 19 March, Boelcke used his usual tactics of point-blank fire for his 12th victory.
+Boelcke became the first aviator to score 10 victories on 12 March.
+The following day, as Boelcke scored another, Immelmann scored one of the first double victories of the war to tie it up at 11 all.
+The dead heat lasted for a week.
+On 19 March, Boelcke used his usual tactics of point-blank fire for his 12th victory.

 By this time, the obsolescent Fokker E.III was being replaced by newer Halberstadt D.II single-gun and twin-gun Albatros D.I biplane fighters, both types fitted with synchronized guns.
 The French counter to the Fokker Scourge was the new Nieuport 11.
 The British counter was the Airco DH.2 pusher biplane that could shoot without use of synchronizing gear.
 Boelcke concentrated on developing fighter tactics, massing fighters in formation and using accurate gunnery in combat.

 The ace race continued, although Buddecke lost ground and was no longer a contender due to problems verifying some of his victories in Turkey.
 Now it became more of an "ace chase", with Immelmann playing catchup to Boelcke as their scores rose into the teens.
-When Boelcke shot down two enemy aeroplanes on 21 May 1916, the emperor disregarded army regulations prohibiting promotion to Hauptmann until age 30.
+When Boelcke shot down two enemy airplanes on 21 May 1916, the emperor disregarded army regulations prohibiting promotion to Hauptmann until age 30.
 Boelcke was promoted to the rank ten days past his 25th birthday, making him the youngest captain in the German military.